 You can create and edit Pages documents on your iPhone or iPad using VoiceOver, an advanced screen reader that lets you use your device without seeing the screen.
-Start with a pre-designed template that includes placeholder data, charts and images, then add your own content.
-Each template uses coordinated fonts, text styles and colours for a unified look.
+Start with a predesigned template that includes placeholder data, charts, and images, then add your own content.
+Each template uses coordinated fonts, text styles, and colors for a unified look.

-VoiceOver can also interpret data from charts in your document by speaking axis descriptions, summarising the data and its trends and playing a series of different pitches to represent the values in the chart from left to right.
+VoiceOver can also interpret data from charts in your document by speaking axis descriptions, summarizing the data and its trends, and playing a series of different pitches to represent the values in the chart from left to right.

 Choose a template

-Open the VoiceOver rotor and use the Headings setting to navigate through the template categories, such as Reports and CVs.
+Open the VoiceOver rotor and use the Headings setting to navigate through the template categories, such as Reports and Resumes.

-Note: You might need to scroll to hear all the categories.
+Note: You might need to scroll to hear all of the categories.